 Elise Fett highlighted the heavy traffic coming into the Tahoe Basin each morning, which she views as a major issue impacting both air quality and lake clarity.
 She stressed the importance of addressing traffic concerns while also incorporating working families into the community.
 She supported the idea of allowing Accessory Dwelling Units (ADUs) on properties smaller than an acre to help alleviate housing shortages and provide a solution without resorting to high-rise buildings.
 ADUs would also assist homeowners with rising taxes and offer affordable housing options for local workers, like teachers and construction workers.
 Additionally, she pointed out that many homes have potential space for ADUs that are currently unused due to restrictive regulations.

 Kathie Julian raised concerns about the enforcement of deed restrictions, noting that the TRPA, which is responsible for monitoring them, lacks the capacity and resources to do so effectively.
-She pointed out that an audit last year revealed only a small number of properties were assessed for compliance, and the TRPA’s budget for monitoring deed restrictions is only $44,000 annually.
+She pointed out that an audit last year revealed that only 11 properties were assessed for compliance, and the TRPA’s budget for monitoring deed restrictions is only $44,000 annually.
 Julian questioned whether the TRPA is legally mandated or motivated to enforce these restrictions and emphasized the need for a thorough analysis of the issue before proceeding with related policy changes.

 Pamela Tsigdinos expressed concerns about the land use changes proposed by Washoe County, emphasizing that the process has been uneven and poorly managed.
 She argued that significant changes to land use need to be better understood in terms of environmental impact, evacuation, and the current use of existing housing.
 Tsigdinos criticized the "one-size-fits-all" approach being applied to Incline Village, which may not suit the unique needs of the area compared to larger cities like South Lake Tahoe.
 She called for prioritizing the needs of local residents over developers and for Washoe County to thoroughly assess the community’s infrastructure capacity before implementing further changes.
 Lastly, she urged for greater community involvement in the decision-making process.